-During the year ended December 31, 2020, 6,421,670 share options were granted to directors and executive officers, and total value of these share options assessed by using Black-Scholes option pricing model was set at \$0.097 million.
-These share options have non-market performance conditions (see Note 10(a)(i)), and based on the Group's assessment, by applying the best available estimation of how much of these equity instruments are expected to be vested, the related portion of this fair value of \$0.097 million was recognised as expense for the period.
-At December 31, 2020, based on the management estimation it was assessed that 522,500 share options vested out of these 6,421,670 share options.
-Therefore, related expense of \$0.008 million was recognised for the year ended December 31, 2020.
+During the year ended December 31, 2020, 5,553,603 share options were granted to directors and executive officers, and the total value of these share options assessed by using Black-Scholes option pricing model at January 1, 2021, was set at \$0.097 million.
+These share options have non-market performance conditions linked with the permitting of the Ilovica-Shtuka Project, and based on management assessments, by applying the best available estimation of how much of these equity instruments are expected to be vested, the related portion of their value is recognised as expense for the period.

+Considering that there has not been any significant progress for the Ilovica-Shtuka Project since December 31, 2020, the assumption applied for the year ended December 31, 2020 has not been changed, i.e. assessed that 522,500 share options, out of these 5,553,603 share options, vested at December 31, 2020, 2021 and 2022, and therefore no additional expense was recognised for the years ended December 31, 2022 and 2021.